HubbleNoScopes/sublime-text-package/README.md

 //I cannot figure out why the keybinding is not running the macro.
 //i don't see any errors in the sublime console.
 //i added alerts for debugging however i only see the "load success" alert.
+Manual keybind to keymap is required. { "keys": ["ctrl+shift+-"], "command": "run_javascript_macro" } is not working.. no current keybind confliction..

 Read, Write, Edit - Please